 It’s the same route as the one I took yesterday, but the scenery on this bus is quite nice as it passes by the Osaka waterfront and Awaji Island.

-I thought I wouldn’t have to come, but I was glad to be able to pay my respects to the temple.
-I remembered that on day 1, I didn’t know what to do and couldn’t even recite the sutra well because there were quite many people there and I was shy enough 🙂
+I thought I wouldn’t have to come, but I was glad to be able to pay my respects to the temple again.
+I remembered that I didn’t know what to do on day 1 and couldn’t even recite the sutra well because there were quite many people there and I was shy enough 🙂

 After finishing worship, I took off my white pilgrimage vest and finally finished my pilgrimage without any regrets.